Margot's homer, catch highlight Rays' 4-2 win over Astros

 NICE PLAY

-While the Astros struggled on defense, the Rays made some nice plays.
-Besides Margot’s big catch, shortstop Willy Adames made a nice sliding backhanded stop of a grounder by Alex Bregman and threw to first baseman Ji-Man Choi, who stretched out to catch it.
+Besides Margot’s spectacular catch, Adames made a nice sliding backhanded stop of a grounder by Bregman in the third and threw to first baseman Ji-Man Choi, who stretched out to catch it.

-Altuve made another throwing error on Brandon Lowe’s grounder in the third.

 REMEMBERING JOE MORGAN